apthos/Event-Times/README.md

 **Required Must-have Stories**

 * Setting up a database to store events, profiles, etc.
-* Users can login to/create an account
+* Users can login to/logout of/sign up for an account
-* Users can take a photo with their camera and display it as their profile picture or put it as the image for the event
+* Users can take a photo with their camera and display it as their profile picture
-* Users can create an event and the itinerary for it
+* Users can create and post an event with information pertaining to the event and a list of activities
-* Users can join events and obtain the itinerary
+* Users can view the details of an event and activities
+* Users can join/leave activities of an event
-* Users can the list of activities they are attending
+* Users can view the list of activities they have signed up for in order of occurence
-* Users can choose specific activities on the itineraries to attend
+* Users can edit/delete events they have created
-* Users can use gestures to edit their itinerary (holding down on an activity will bring up an option to add/remove)
-* Animations appear when going through views
-* Use an external library for UI

 **Optional Nice-to-have Stories**

-* Users can collaborate on the itinerary
 * Users may view directions to an activity/event with Apple Maps
-* Users view the a calendar displaying the activities on a certain day/days in a week with at least 1 activity/months
-* Users can export their calendar to other calendar apps such as Google Calendar

 ### 2. Screen Archetypes

 * Events
-   * Users can view events and obtain the itinerary
+   * Users can view a list of recommended and public events
-   * Users can create an event and the itinerary for it
 * Event Details
-    * Users can choose specific activities on the itineraries to attend
+    * Users can view the event's information (location, dates, description) and a list of its activities
 * Event Creation
-    * Users can create an event and the itinerary for it
+    * Users can input information regarding the event being created
-* Calendar
+* Schedule
    * Users can view a list of activities
-   * Users can use gestures to edit their itinerary (holding down on an activity will bring up an option to add/remove)
 * Login page
-   * Users can login to/create an account
+   * Users can login to an account
-* Create account page
+* Sign Up page
-   * Users can login to/create an account
+   * Users can create an account
 * Profile
-    * Users can take a photo with their camera and display it as their profile picture or put it as the image for the event
+    * Users can take a photo with their camera and display it as their profile picture
+    * Users can view a list of their created events and choose to edit or delete them

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Events
-* Calendar
+* Schedule
 * Profile

 **Flow Navigation** (Screen to Screen)